karlholme/fundamental-java/mac-setup/README.md

 ### Maven settings
 Maven has to be configured with a settings file.
 Download maven/settings.xml file from [here](http://cuso.edb.se/stash/projects/ENMI/repos/environment.development/browse/maven?at=refs%2Fheads%2Fdevelop) to ~/.m2/settings.xml
-Remove the override of `<localRepository>` in the settings.xml file
+Remove the override of `<localRepository>` in the settings.xml file.
+If you dont know your home folder (~/) type 'echo ~' into your favorit terminal.

 ## IntelliJ
 If you don't have IntelliJ,